haodeng/rust_beginner/common_concept.md

 Statements are instructions that perform some action and do not return a value.
 Expressions evaluate to a resulting value.

     let y = 6; // statement
     let x = (let y = 6); // Wrong!
 Statements do not return values.
-Therefore, you can’t assign a let statement to another variable
+You can’t assign a let statement to another variable

 Expressions evaluate to something and make up most of the rest of the code.
 Expressions can be part of statements: the 6 in the statement let y = 6; is an expression that evaluates to the value 6.
 Calling a function is an expression.
 Calling a macro is an expression.
 The block that we use to create new scopes, {}, is an expression